tomaspaivaa/desert-expendition-simulator-oop/README.md

 ---
-*This work was completed as part of the “Object-Oriented Programming" course during the 2024/2025 academic year.*
+*This work was completed as part of the “Object-Oriented Programming" course during the 2024/2025 academic year in a group of 2 members.
+(Grade: 9.5 out of 10)*